PiotrPotrz/AI-DRAW-AND-DETECT-NUMBERS/README.md

 In order to classify your number, press "v".

-To quit the programm, press "q".
+To quit the program, press "q".